rcarmitage/MyLibrary/README.md

   - I will make minor tweaks to the UI.
 - UI: Having completed most of the positioning and colours of the UI, I will add a loading icon and some CSS transitions to make the user experience more visually pleasing.
 I will also refactor App.css to remove any repeated code.
 - I will add unit and integration tests.
-- I will work further on responsive design for smaller screens.
+- The UI is responsive, moving from wide to narrow layouts on differently sized screens.
 - Extension task: I plan to add a toggle for information boxes which will display as the user interacts with the various components, explaining the behind-the-scenes functionality.

 ## My learning